 Final Thoughts to Posting Your Rates on Your Website

 Posting prices on your website undermines your value.
 Your ideal clients want proof that your services can effectively solve their problems.
-Offer a consultation that highlights their concerns.
+Offer a consultation which uncovers their concerns.
 Clients who value your solution will happily pay more than your hourly rate to fully solve their problem.

 Follow these recommendations for a business to be successful, and grow while keeping your passion alive.
-Are you tired of doing work for free because you don’t know how to charge for it?
-Discover how to get paid what you are worth and attract clients who understand your value.
-Right NOW claim your FREE RESOURCE to create value based pricing.
+Are you ready to earn more without working additional hours?
+Discover how to raise your rates and attract clients who understand your value.
+Right NOW claim your FREE RESOURCE to separate your fees from time.